Jeddaa/bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Style the book store
+- Build the categories page to display the list of categories

 <p align="right">(<a href="#readme-top">back to top</a>)</p>